-Anthony has been awarded Artist In Residence positions that have taken him around the world.
+Anthony has been awarded Artist-In-Residence positions that have taken him around the world.

 Round-the-World Sailing Voyage, 2009-10